wangxingchen2930/machine_learning/DeepLearning/CNN/README.md

 Convolution of an image with different filters can perform operations such as edge detection, blur and sharpen by applying filters.

+*ReLU and max-pooling works better compared to signmoid and average pooling in CNN*.

 ## Strides

 Stride is the number of pixels shifts over the input matrix.